mnxtr/mnxtr/README.md

 Newaz maintains an Academia.edu profile listing 20 research papers with stated research interests in mathematics, international law, and development studies.
 However, specific publication titles and details were not accessible from the public profile page.

 ​
-Academic Records

-University records from North South University show Newaz was enrolled in the BEN205 (Bengali Language and Literature) course during Spring 2023, Section 33.
-​